 Continuity

-While CLOBs are often referred to as continuous markets because trades can happen at any moment, in a GLOB, they can they start, stop and finish at any moment, such that even the execution (the volume traded) in itself is continuous.
+While CLOBs are often referred to as continuous markets because trades can happen at any moment, in a GLOB, they can start, stop and finish at any moment, such that even the execution (the volume traded) in itself is continuous.

 The so-called continuous markets are discontinuous in the sense that time matters not proportionally to how much of it has passed, but by the order of trades, which is highly problematic.